-While rarely consumed on their own, lemons make a major contribution to the flavors of many foods we eat.
-Although you wouldn't choose this tart citrus fruit for a snack, you might well squeeze some lemon juice over a fish fillet, add a wedge of lemon to your tea, or grate some flavorful lemon zest into your favorite cookie dough.
+While rarely consumed on their own, lemons make a major contribution to the flavors of many foods you eat.
+Although you wouldn't choose this tart citrus fruit for a snack, you would more likely squeeze some lemon juice over a fish fillet, add a wedge of lemon to your tea, or grate some flavorful lemon zest into your favorite cookie dough.

 These flavour-packed fruits are loaded with vitamin C, a vitamin whose deficiency can cause scurvy.